_Remembering Martin Luther King Jr.

 A Poem by Coyote Poetry

 Someone said to remember M.L.K.
 We should do acts of kindness.
-I believe he would appreciate his memory of anti-violence and love to be strengthened by kind deeds and love.
+I believe he would appreciate his memory of anti-violence and love to be strengthen by kind deeds and love.

 Remembering Martin Luther King Jr.

 I was just a baby when Martin Luther King Jr. led the world to equality with his sermons of love and anti-violence.

 Even as a young boy he motivated my dreams of all men and woman being treated with equality and fairness.

 I wonder how different the world would be?
 If Martin Luther King Jr. lived.
 I believe the world would of been a better place.

 He was wearing old clothing and not talking to anyone.